 2-4-6-8 Motorway and triad inversions

-The guitarist is called Danny Kustow, who is definitely underrated and had an easily recognisable soloing style.
+The guitarist was Danny Kustow, who is definitely underrated and had an easily recognisable soloing style.
 He is well worth checking out for his inventive playing.
+Sadly he died in March 2019

 Here is a performance from Top of The Pops from October 1977.
 The sound is from the original recording.